Source-code495/Splitr/README.md

 ---

-## ✨ What is SplitSage?
+## ✨ What is Splitr?

-**SplitSage** is a full-stack AI-enhanced expense sharing application for groups.
-Whether you're planning a trip, managing a shared apartment, or tracking group budgets — SplitSage helps you split costs fairly, analyze spending, and get personalized financial tips.
+**Splitr** is a full-stack AI-enhanced expense sharing application for groups.
+Whether you're planning a trip, managing a shared apartment, or tracking group budgets — Splitr helps you split costs fairly, analyze spending, and get personalized financial tips.

 > 💡 **AI-Powered by Gemini** — Get smart insights, saving advice, unusual spending alerts, and monthly breakdowns.